 I am Catholic, though I’m more cafeteria Catholic than anything.
 I’m happy in my faith, and I’m happy for the people around me to be happy in their faith, regardless of what that faith may be.
 I’m not going to preach to save someone’s soul.
 I don’t think God brought me here to change people’s minds about Him or religion through words.
 I firmly believe that, if I’m going to change someone’s belief in something greater than us, it’ll be through my actions, not my words.
 So I try (key word here… “try”… and I fail… often) to be a good person.

 I say all this to preface the rest of this story.
 I am not here to convert you.
-I’m not going to tell you what you should believe.
-I’m not judging you for your faith or lack there of.
-I’m just wanting to give you parents out there a gift I was given years ago.
+I just want to give parents out there a gift I was given.
 So here’s my background story leading to my motivational speech…. cause this is how I roll.

 Back when Sophie was still in the early stages of her diagnosis, we went through a holiday season.
 She was diagnosed with Multisystem Langerhans Cell Histiocytosis (LCH) in her liver, spleen, GI tract and pituitary gland the day before Thanksgiving in 2008.
 Happy turkey day, right?
 The curse words heard that holiday should be immortalized in stone, ’cause I was getting creative.